 - Quickly change dirty diapers.
 No brainer here—sitting in a dirty diaper for too long can increase the risk of infection.

 Despite what you may have heard on mom blogs or social media, no amount of cranberry juice can treat a UTI.
 If your child is displaying UTI symptoms, it is important to promptly seek professional medical care.
 If left untreated, the infection can spread beyond the urinary tract and infect the kidneys, causing a condition called pyelonephritis, which necessitates more extensive treatment than a UTI.
 Additional complications may then develop that can even lead to kidney damage.

 You can take a deep breath, though, because pediatric UTI treatment is typically very simple and effective.
 Most kids feel 100 percent better after a few days of antibiotics.
 In severe cases, antibiotics may need to be taken for a week or longer.
 While the antibiotics are at work, you can help your child feel better by placing a warm (not hot!) heating pad on their lower tummy and providing hydrating snacks like watermelon, grapefruit, celery with peanut butter, or popsicles.

 If you believe your child as a UTI, do your child (and yourself) a favor by calling DispatchHealth for quick, comfortable, and comprehensive in-home treatment.
-Requesting care is simple—just give us a call, download our app, or request care via our website.
+Requesting care for non-life-threatening conditions is simple—just give us a call, download our app, or request care via our website.
 We are here to help 365 days a year, and have extended hours.
 Plus, we accept most major health insurance plans, including Medicare and Medicaid, and offer affordable flat rates for self-pay patients.